Native Americans built palisades to protect towns in Tidewater Virginia

 Source: Library of Congress, Virginia / discovered and discribed by Captayn John Smith, 1606

-The next colonial settlements, including Bermuda Hundred and Henricus, were built on peninsulas.
-These settlements were protected by wooden walls, built between riverbanks to protect from land attack by the hostile neighbors.
-Though the Native Americans in Virginia could attack the river side of colonial settlements via canoes, the English had already placed cannons there for protection against European or pirate assault.
-The firepower facing the river was considered sufficient protection against potential amphibious attack by Algonquian warriors.
+Dale did construct new settlements such as Henricus and Bermuda Hundred.
+They were protected by wooden walls, built between riverbanks to protect from land attack by the hostile neighbors.
+The Native Americans in Virginia could use canoes to attack the river side of colonial settlements where no palisade had been constructed, but English placed cannons there for protection against European or pirate assault.
+Even without a triangular fort at the new settlements such as the one at Jamestown, the firepower facing the river was considered sufficient protection against potential amphibious attack by Algonquian-speaking warriors.6

 palisade at Henricus reconstruction (note gaps between trees forming wall, in contrast to reconstruction at Jamestown where more labor was available)